Phils hit 3 HRs, outlast Mets 10-7 to tighten wild-card race

-NEW YORK (AP) — Maikel Franco, Scott Kingery and Adam Haseley homered as the Philadelphia Phillies overcame an early deficit and outlasted the New York Mets 10-7 Sunday to further tighten the NL wild-card race.
+Maikel Franco , Scott Kingery and Adam Haseley homered as Philadelphia overcame an early deficit and outlasted the Mets 10-7 Sunday to further tighten the NL wild-card race.

+“It wasn’t the prettiest win by any stretch,” manager Gabe Kapler said.

 The game took 4 hours, 29 minutes — a minute short of matching the longest nine-inning game in NL history.
 When it was over, Philadelphia had closed within two games of Chicago for the second wild-card spot.
 The Mets stayed four back of the Cubs, who lost Milwaukee 8-5.

-With both managers mixing and matching, the teams combined to use 39 players, including eight pitchers apiece.
+With both managers maneuvering, the clubs combined to use 39 players, including eight pitchers apiece.
 Héctor Neris escaped a two-on, one-out jam in the ninth.

+“We have to try to win games,” Kapler said.
+“We have to try to win the inning.”

 Injured star Bryce Harper drew a bases-loaded walk as a pinch-hitter, capping a three-run seventh inning to put the Phillies ahead 10-6.
 That came shortly after a sensational catch by right fielder Sean Rodríguez preserved a slim lead.

-Wilson Ramos and Robinson Canó hit back-to-back homers in the first inning for a 3-0 New York lead.
-But Noah Syndergaard couldn’t hold the edge and the bullpen got battered yet again as the Mets missed a chance to move up in the playoff chase.
+Wilson Ramos and Robinson Canó hit back-to-back homers in the first inning for a 3-0 New York edge.
+But Noah Syndergaard couldn’t hold it and the bullpen got battered yet again as the Mets missed a chance to move up in the postseason race.

+“It stings, it stings,” Mets manager Mickey Callaway said.
+“We’re still going to be the same amount of games back.
+We’ve got one less game to make that up.
+But we can do it.”

+It was the longest nine-inning game in Mets’ history, topping a 4:14 matchup with Washington last Sept.
+23. The Phillies tied for the longest nine-inning NL game at 4:30 on July 6, 2018, against the Pittsburgh.

 Pinch-hitter Phil Gosselin blooped an RBI single that gave the Phillies a 5-4 lead in the sixth and Franco followed with a two-run homer.
-Franco later doubled and has seven homers and 18 RBIs in 15 games against the Mets this year.
+Franco later doubled and had seven homers and 18 RBIs in 15 games against the Mets this year.

 The Mets clawed back for two runs in the bottom of the sixth to make it 7-6 and had the tying run in scoring position, but Rodríguez charged hard into the tight foul space, banged hard into the wall and caught a fly by J.D.
 Davis to end the inning.
-Rodríguez’s teammates waited outside the dugout to greet him, and several players came off the bench to add their congratulations.
+Rodríguez’s teammates waited outside the dugout to greet him, and several players came off the bench to join in.

 Kingery hit a two-run homer in the seventh and Harper walked to make it a four-run lead.
-Harper didn’t start for the second straight day after being hit in the right hand by a pitch Friday night.

 Ranger Suárez (5-1) got two outs for the win and Neris closed for his 24th save in 30 chances.
 Paul Sewald (0-1) took the loss.